 2.2.
 Energy Sales.
 With respect to each Transaction, Customer will receive its full energy requirements at the Facilities that are subject to such Transaction from the applicable Utility unless EESI chooses to supply all or part of such energy requirements to such Facilities itself as a Competitive Supplier ("Energy Sales Option").
 If EESI chooses to supply energy to Customer, EESI will notify Customer in writing of such decision (an “Option Exercise Notice”), which notice will state the Contract Quantity and Delivery Term.
 If the Contract Quantity is less than Customer’s full energy requirements, Customer will receive the balance of the full energy requirements of such Facility from the applicable Utility.
 Upon exercise of an Energy Sales Option, EESI will deliver to Customer, and Customer will receive from EESI, on the terms and conditions set forth on Schedule 1.0, the Contract Quantity for the Delivery Term.
 Upon completion of the Delivery Term, Customer will receive its energy supply for the applicable Facility from the applicable Utility unless and until EESI exercises another Energy Sales Option.
 EESI will be responsible for any fees imposed by a Utility on account of such changes.
 In no event will the exercise of an Energy Sales Option affect the EESI Energy Price under the applicable Transaction.
-Notwithstanding the above, EESI’s ability to elect an Energy Sales Option shall be subject to the terms and conditions of the Initital Utility Power Agreement.
+Notwithstanding the above, EESI’s ability to elect an Energy Sales Option shall be subject to the terms and conditions of any applicable Initial Utility Power Agreement.

 2.3.
 Additional Customer Responsibilities.

 2.3.1.
 General.
-Customer will, with respect to each Facility that is the subject of a Transaction: (a) if not already furnished to EESI, provide EESI with the Facility name, address, billing address, Utility meter and account numbers and the two most recent Utility Invoices within five business days after the Transaction Effective Date; (b) elect to participate in the applicable Act (when permitted under applicable Law and Rules), including electing the standard service option thereof, and properly notify each applicable Utility of such elections, on the first date Customer is lawfully permitted to do so; (c) upon the request of EESI, designate EESI as its Competitive Supplier, which designation will be exclusive as to the Facilities for the applicable Transaction Term, and properly notify each Utility of such designation;and (d) pay all Connection Fees.
+Customer will, with respect to each Facility that is the subject of a Transaction: (a) if not already furnished to EESI, provide EESI with the Facility name, address, billing address, Utility meter and account numbers and the two most recent Utility Invoices within five business days after the Transaction Effective Date; (b) elect to participate in the applicable Act (when permitted under applicable Law and Rules), including electing the standard service option thereof, and properly notify each applicable Utility of such elections, on the first date Customer is lawfully permitted to do so; (c) upon the request of EESI, designate EESI as its Competitive Supplier, which designation will be exclusive as to the Facilities for the applicable Transaction Term, and properly notify each Utility of such designation; (d) pay all Connection Fees; and (e) execute whatever documentation is necessary to effect any of the changes effected by EESI under Section 2.1.3.

 2.3.2.
 Utility Curtailment Orders.
 With respect to each Facility that is the subject of a Transaction, Customer will comply with any and all curtailment or interruption orders, instructions or similar notices by an applicable Utility requiring the interruption or curtailment of Customer's energy usage at such Facility (a "Utility Curtailment Order").
 Customer will be responsible for and pay any and all Penalties associated with Customer's failure to comply with a Utility Curtailment Order.